TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 What are the symptoms of TMJ during menopause?

 Jaw pain or tightness, clicking or popping, morning headaches, ear pain, and a jaw that feels tired or "stuck" by the end of the day.
-Many women notice these symptoms for the first time in perimenopause, not before.
+Many women notice these symptoms for the first time in perimenopause.

 Does magnesium help TMJ pain?